ubx-cbp/about-bibo/docs/about-bibo/privacy-policy.md

 ‎ ‎ ‎ ‎ D. Our third party card processing partners, through their respective portals will also collected a user’s Card Number, Expiration date &security code to be able to facilitate payment of service requested.

-‎ ‎ ‎ ‎ E. Personal Data may be collected when you provide it to us through the usage of the PhilPost App.
+‎ ‎ ‎ ‎ E. Personal Data may be collected when you provide it to us through the usage of the BIBO App.
 For example, we collect your Personal Data through filled out forms which can either be printed or online or data input thru mobile applications, messages you enter when you use our in-app communication features or when you interact with us or our partners through the PostOffice App.

 ‎ ‎ ‎ ‎ F. We also collect your Personal Data to facilitate your transaction needs and avail of our products and services, among others: